 National notoriety is nothing new for Giovanni’s which has been named one of America’s Top 100 Independent Pizza restaurants more than a dozen times by Pizza Today, a highly respected trade publication which honors the industry’s highest grossing independent pizzerias.
 Giovanni’s is as close to an authentic New York style pizzeria as you’ll find in the desert hamlet of Albuquerque, a practitioner of pizzeria perfection considered by many to be the best of its genre in the city.
 It holds a special place in my heart because it restored my love of pizza.

-Giovanni’s is renown for its specialty pizzas, some of which aren’t offered anywhere else in the city.
+Giovanni’s is renowned for its specialty pizzas, some of which aren’t offered anywhere else in the city.
 The White Pizza (pizza bianca) features three heaping layers of cheese (mozzarella, Romano and ricotta), a rendition more than slightly different from the white pizza made famous in Connecticut which is crafted with fresh topneck clams, garlic, Romano cheese and olive oil–no tomato in sight.
 Giovanni’s white pizza is almost too rich with its surfeit of oleaginous cheese.
 Better tasting and better for you is the green pizza, a spinach pie with a thick layer of Popeye’s favorite vegetable (Gilligan’s, too).

-Giovanni’s traditional pizzas are baked on a thin crust topped with ingredients of your choosing and baked in an oven until the crust has more than a hint of black and the cheese has fully melted.
+Giovanni’s traditional pizzas are baked on a thin crust topped with ingredients of your choosing and baked in an oven until the crust has more than a hint of pinto pony char and the cheese has fully melted.
 Thin crust here doesn’t mean some emaciated model-thin gourmet pizza crust you can almost see through.
 This is New York style thin crust which means you can fold it in half horizontally and eat it sandwich style as they do in Metropolis.
 It means a crust that you’ll have to hold from both the top and from its tapered bottom.
 It’s a challenge to hold in all the ingredients because Giovanni’s ingredients are piled on generously.
 Unlike at some pizzerias, you don’t need to mount an expedition to find some of the ingredients you request.

 Giovanni’s sausage, Canadian bacon and pepperoni are excellent while the garlic enriched tomato sauce is prominent without detracting from other ingredients.
 More often than not, the green chile on your pizza will actually bite you back, an increasing rarity even among restaurants serving New Mexican food.
 During a 2006 visit, a wandering vagabond came into Giovanni’s and asked for a slice of our green chile pizza.
 Never one to deny a hungry man, I gave him two.
 One substantial bite later and he was begging for water.